skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 ## To connect your Skytap application to *both* On-Premises and an Azure VNet, when you need transitive routing<a name="expressroute2vnetandonpremtransroute"></a>

-A common need among your applications is to send traffic out from OnPrem, into an Azure VNet with one or more preexisting Azure SaaS (software as a service) solutions, and then onward to a Skytap Environment.
+A common need among your applications is to send traffic out from OnPrem, into an Azure VNet with one or more preexisting Azure SaaS solutions, and then onward to a Skytap Environment.
 Traffic also frequently needs to flow the other way as well.

 If the SaaS objects in Azure are VMs and NVAs (such as firewalls) on a particular VNet, Azure Route Server is a low-friction solution, as shown in Example 4.

 If the topology you're trying to mesh is relatively simple, you can set up the configuration yourself by [establishing the proper peering relationships and route tables](https://docs.microsoft.com/en-us/azure/expressroute/cross-network-connectivity#cross-connecting-vnets) in Azure, bearing in mind that you must be careful to avoid [the pitfalls around asymmetric routing](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-asymmetric-routing).

-However, If you need to connect several (or complex topologies of) VNets, you can\'t get the necessary ASNs, your NVAs don't support BGP, or [Route Server won't work for you for any other reason](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-faq#how-does-virtual-wan-hub-routing-differ-from-azure-route-server-in-a-vnet), an [Azure Virtual WAN (vWAN)](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) is a full-service solution for configuring transitive connectivity between Skytap, Azure, and OnPrem.
+However, if you need to connect several (or complex topologies of) VNets, you can\'t get the necessary ASNs, your NVAs don't support BGP, or [Route Server won't work for you for any other reason](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-faq#how-does-virtual-wan-hub-routing-differ-from-azure-route-server-in-a-vnet), an [Azure Virtual WAN (vWAN)](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) is a full-service solution for configuring transitive connectivity between Skytap, Azure, and OnPrem.
 The vWAN is a global transit network, with regional hubs.
 You can use it to establish transitive routing [between multiple ExpressRoutes](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-expressroute-portal) (such as an On-Prem ER, through Azure, to a Skytap ER), or [between an ExpressRoute and a VPN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-site-to-site-portal) (such as an OnPrem ER, through Azure, to a Skytap VPN), and through any meshed topology of regional VNets.
 To allow traffic to transit two ExpressRoutes that are both connected to your vWAN mesh, you'll need to [peer the ER circuits with Global Reach](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-faq#how-does-the-virtual-hub-in-a-virtual-wan-select-the-best-path-for-a-route-from-multiple-hubs), as in Example 1.

 ###### *[Back to the Top](#toc)*